From lunches and carols to markets and meeting Santa

 You never know what gems you will find at Thrift Fest.
 Image: Zack Dylan Morris and Matthew Ornellas.

 At Thrift Fest markets across the city you can buy everything from name brands to unique and vintage pieces, furniture, books, crafts and food at an affordable price.
 Thrift Fest markets are held monthly: From a groovy Tropical Thrift Fest in Obs and community centres in the city, to a seaside thrift spree in Kalk Bay.

 Laura Rainbird, an art school dropout, was looking for a revolutionary way to earn a living.
 In 2012, she started a Facebook group called "Second Hand," as a deep south trading, buying and selling group of 100 women.
 The group grew steadily (now 110000 strong) and in 2015, she made the group into a physical market – with real exchange, communication and contact.
 This is how the Thrift Fest (originally The official second-hand market) was born.

-Take a break from shopping with some delicious food and drinks.
-The permanent food vendors whip up bites ranging from vegan and meat rotis, fresh juice, fried finger foods, halaal, shawarma (falafel and meat), boerewors and burgers as well as coffee and Canna Coffee (coffee infused with medical-grade CBD oil).
+There’s a good range of food vendors at the market, whipping up delicious bites, from vegan and meat rotis, fresh juice, fried finger foods, shawarmas (vegetarian and meat), boerewors rolls and burgers, as well as coffee and Canna Coffee (coffee infused with medical-grade CBD oil).

 Thrift Fest is also a recycling drop-off point that accepts paper, glass, tin and plastic.
 New Earth Projects, who do the recycling, offer recycling services all over Cape Town and promote recycling and the process of upcycling plastics into education tools and toys via 3D printing.
 You can contact them on firstname.lastname@example.org, 072 193 8597 or 073 511 9859.